will a pterygium removal fix my eye issues?

 Are you awake during the surgery?

 Yes, patients are generally awake during this surgery.
 However, our team at Clewner & Kelly Eye Center will do everything they can to keep you comfortable.
 Light intravenous sedation can be given in order to keep you calm throughout the procedure.
-Contact our office for more information on your available options during surgery.
+Contact our eye specialist in Boca Raton, FL, for more information on your available options during surgery.

 How long is recovery from surfer's eye?

 Recovery time will vary based on the severity and area where the pterygium was present.
 In general, it can be between a few weeks to a couple of months.
 It is important to follow instructions closely to ensure that your eye heals as it is intended.
-Contact our eye doctors for more information on the healing process.
+Contact our Boca Raton eye surgeon for more information on the healing process.

 Find Relief and See Clearly

 If a pterygium is causing you discomfort and affecting your vision, it is important to have it assessed by a professional.
 Your friendly team at Clewner & Kelly Eye Center is experienced with treating this and many other conditions affecting the eyes.
-Contact our staff at our center in Boca Raton, FL to have your eyes examined by a board-certified ophthalmologist and a special treatment plan created for you.
+Contact our eye doctor in Boca Raton at our center in Boca Raton, FL, to have your eyes examined by a board-certified ophthalmologist and a special treatment plan created for you.